 We will update the PLoS journal websites with the Ambra 1.2 release tonight along with server upgrades.
 The PLoS journal websites will be down from approximately 6:00pm PDT to 7:00pm PDT.
 During this time, the

 Google Fusion Tables is a new Google labs endeavor that allows people to upload data tables from spreadsheets for sharing and visualizing data online.
 Google provides the Fusion Tables API for programmatic access to the data content.
 The PLoS Article Level Metrics data from May 18, 2010 was uploaded to Google Fusion Tables and is publicly available.

 Two big events happened recently for the I.T. team.
-We moved the PLoS production servers to a new colo facility and upgraded the journal websites to the latest Ambra release.
+We moved 16 production servers to a new colo facility and upgraded the journal websites to the latest Ambra release.

 Last night, we hooked up a new search server to the PLoS journal websites and now search queries are returning results at blazing fast speeds.
 Now that the new search server is in place, we’re working on a complete UI overhaul for search.
 We should complete the development in a few weeks and launch the much-improved search UI in May.